thomasjo/atom-latex/README.md

 There are additional settings that may be configured for the DiCy builder that may not be accessible from this package's setting page but can be set via a YAML options file or TeX magic comments.
-For more details please [Options](https://yitzchak.github.io/dicy/options) and [Configuration](https://yitzchak.github.io/dicy/configuration) in the DiCy documentation.
+For more details please see [Options](https://yitzchak.github.io/dicy/options) and [Configuration](https://yitzchak.github.io/dicy/configuration) in the DiCy documentation.